alexfernandez/alexfernandez.github.io/permanent/standalone-cv.md

 [JSDayES](http://jsday.es/),
 the last one with around 600 attendees and featuring 35 speakers from over 10 countries.

-Since 2015 I have been an organizer of MadridJS and Node.js Madrid.
+From 2015 to 2019 I was the main organizer of MadridJS and Node.js Madrid.

 ## Education